iioinc/iioScript/README.md

 This code will add a 100x100px blue square to the center of the screen.

-Here is the same code written in a single line without named parameters:
+Here is the same code written in a single line without named parameters.

 ```
 add center blue square 100 end